jentery/engl230v2/index.md

 * Submit your revised response to Prompt 1, 2, or 3 (optional).
 * Expect a recap of what we learned this term as well as some time to complete course experience surveys.
 * We will return marks for revised responses by Wednesday, December 8th.

+## Exam Period

+This final assignment should consume no more than five hours of your time.

+*Tuesday, December 14th*

+* Submit your response to Prompt 4 via Brightspace.
+* Enjoy your holiday!